Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 .. figure:: graphstore.png

-   Local implementation of papyri stores informations in 3 different format depending on access patterns.
+   Local implementation of *Papyri* stores informations in 3 different format depending on access patterns.
 A SQLite database for relationship information, on-disk CBOR files for more compact storate of IRD, and RAW files (e.g. Images).
 A `GraphStore` API abstract those access and takes care of maintinaing consistency. :label:`GraphStore`